 1. It keeps the users engaged longer

 User engagement is the actual measure of monetization and app growth.
 But with a number of apps entering the mobile market every day, it is becoming increasingly challenging to retain users.
 Most app users are fascinated with the app in the beginning and tend to abandon it within a few weeks.

 Social push notifications enable the developer to send out messages that are relevant to the user actions and will encourage engagement as well as boost their involvement.

 For instance, a user who hasn’t come back to the app after not being able to complete level 10 will be intrigued when he receives a notification that his friend just surpassed him!

-2. It gives you insights into user behaviour
+2. It gives you insights into user behavior

-Push notifications give you valuable insights into the user behaviour.
+Push notifications give you valuable insights into user behavior.
 GetSocial tracks the messages sent out, the interaction times, devices, platforms they are accessed on and analyses what brought in the most amount of engagement and when.

 3. It has a higher response rate than emails

 GetSocial push notifications eradicate the need of having an elaborate email strategy to engage and re-engage users.
 When you send out an email, you expect the user to consume the content and then move to your app.
 On the other hand, a push message is consumed in seconds and an action taken on it directly takes the user to the app.